 While these best practices are especially important for your Christmas fundraising success, turn these into habits to bring into your future fundraising endeavors.
 This way, you’ll improve your results year after year.

-- A Comprehensive Guide to Great Donor Thank-You Letters.
+- How to Make Every Word Count in A Donation Thank You Letter.
 Learn how to make your donors feel appreciated and valued at year-end with this guide.

 - Top 17 Fundraising Software Solutions for Your Nonprofit.
 Ensure that your nonprofit is equipped with all of the necessary fundraising tools to succeed this holiday season by reviewing these top software solutions.